This post contains affiliate links

 Books I recommend:

 Blogging platform I recommend: WordPress.COM is a great place to start.
 It can be confusing for those that have never made a blog before, so take the time to do the tutorials.
 WordPress.COM is a good starting point, but if you want to have more options for layouts and advertisements, then you’ll need to look at switching to WordPress.ORG later down the line.
-The book Platform and Brittney’s post I mentioned before discusses this more in depth.
+The book Platform and Brittney’s post I mentioned before discuss this more in-depth.